Innovation is key to drive margin expansion

 - We are strengthening our direct to consumers offering in Latin America and Southeast Asia.

-- Being both global and local ensures that our emerging market offering is better adapted to changing consumer demands.
+- Being both global and local ensures that our emerging market offering is better adapted to changing consumer demands, and also product development programs that primarily aim at Western markets take emerging market needs into account.

-- Centralizing manufacturing around the Electrolux facility in Rayong, Thailand, as a manufacturing hub for emerging markets.
+- Driving scale at the Electrolux facility in Rayong, Thailand, as a manufacturing hub for emerging markets, which can be complemented with additional hubs as we execute on the roadmap.

 - Primarily building on the well-established Electrolux brand that is closely associated with sustainability and Swedish values.